ai-boson/mcts/index.markdown

 layout: home
 ---

 In this tutorial we will be explaining the Monte Carlo Tree Search algorithm and each part of the code.
 Recently we applied MCTS to develop our game.

+The code is general and only assumes familarity with basic Python.
+We have explained it with respect to our game.
+If you want to use it, you will have to slightly modify the functions which I have mentioned.

 ![My helpful screenshot](/assets/400by400.png)

-Here is the link to the game: [Sudo Tic Tac Toe][jekyll-talk].
+Here is the playstore link to the game: [Sudo Tic Tac Toe][jekyll-talk].

 Rules for our game(mode 1) are as follows: